kpnigalye/top-coding-questions/README.md

 ```

 3. Merge two sorted lists
-checkout the problem on [leetcode](https://leetcode.com/problems/merge-two-sorted-lists/)
+- Here is the link to the problem on [leetcode](https://leetcode.com/problems/merge-two-sorted-lists/)

 ```python
 # Definition for singly-linked list.